USPTO Examiner RATCLIFFE LUKE D - Art Unit 3645

 Filing a Notice of Appeal can sometimes lead to allowance even before the appeal is fully briefed or decided by the PTAB.
 This occurs when the examiner or their supervisor reconsiders the rejection during the mandatory appeal conference (MPEP § 1207.01) after the appeal is filed.

-In this dataset, 48.1% of applications that filed an appeal were subsequently allowed.
-This appeal filing benefit rate is above the USPTO average, suggesting that filing an appeal can be an effective strategy for prompting reconsideration.
+In this dataset, 46.7% of applications that filed an appeal were subsequently allowed.
+This appeal filing benefit rate is in the top 25% across the USPTO, indicating that filing appeals is particularly effective here.
+The act of filing often prompts favorable reconsideration during the mandatory appeal conference.

 Strategic Recommendations